rdiff-backup/rdiff-backup/doc/statemachine.md

 that.

-The current state is represented by the private field ``job->statefn``, which points to a function with a name like ``rs_OPERATION_s_STATE``.
+The current state is represented by the private field `job->statefn`, which points to a function with a name like `rs_OPERATION_s_STATE`.
 Every time librsync tries to make progress, it will call this function.

-The state function returns one of the ``rs_result_t`` values.
+The state function returns one of the ::rs_result values.
 The most important values are

-RS_DONE
-  Completed successfully.
+ * ::RS_DONE: Completed successfully.

-RS_BLOCKED
-  Cannot make further progress at this point.
+ * ::RS_BLOCKED: Cannot make further progress at this point.

-RS_RUNNING
-  The state function has neither completed nor blocked but wants to be called again.  **XXX**: Perhaps this should be removed?
+ * ::RS_RUNNING: The state function has neither completed nor blocked but wants to be called again.  **XXX**: Perhaps this should be removed?

 States need to correspond to suspension points.
 The only place the job can resume after blocking is at the entry to a state function.